cafferychen777/ggpicrust2/README.md

 If you use *ggpicrust2* in your research, please cite the following
 paper:

-Chen Yang, Aaron Burberry, Xuan Cao, Jiahao Mai, Liangliang Zhang.
+Chen Yang, Aaron Burberry, Xuan Cao, Jiahao Mai, Fabio Cominelli, Liangliang Zhang.
 (2023). [ggpicrust2: an R package for PICRUSt2 predicted functional
 profile analysis and visualization.](https://arxiv.org/abs/2303.10388) arXiv preprint arXiv:2303.10388.

-BibTeX entry: @misc{yang2023ggpicrust2, title={ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization}, author={Chen Yang and Aaron Burberry and Jiahao Mai and Xuan Cao and Liangliang Zhang}, year={2023}, eprint={2303.10388}, archivePrefix={arXiv}, primaryClass={stat.AP} }
+BibTeX entry: @misc{yang2023ggpicrust2, title={ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization}, author={Chen Yang and Aaron Burberry and and Fabio Cominelli and Jiahao Mai and Xuan Cao and Liangliang Zhang}, year={2023}, eprint={2303.10388}, archivePrefix={arXiv}, primaryClass={stat.AP} }